-Therefore, this work proposes to undertake Gaussian doping profile for both the baseemitter (BE) and collector-base (CB) junctions.
-Such a doping profile is not only realistic for diffused and ion-implanted junctions, but also provides a drift field in the base region.
-Studies on BJT based on individual materials such as Si [1], SiGe [3] and InP [4] are available in the published literature.
-However, a comparative performance analysis of the three materials with similar structures and doping profile is not seen.
-This study has been addressed here.
+Therefore, this work proposes to undertake Gaussian doping profile for both the base-emitter (BE) and collector-base (CB) junctions.
+Such doping profile is not only realistic for diffused and ion-implanted junctions but also provides a drift field in the base region.
+Studies on BJT utilizing individual materials such as Si [1], SiGe [3] and InP [4] vastly available in the published literature unlike the comparative performance analysis of the three materials (Si, SiGe, and InP) that have similar structures and doping profile.
+Hence, this study will investigate the performance of the three materials.

-By comparing with the previous experimental studies, this research has used a simulation way to understand the detailed physical process and operation of the BJTs [5].
-While ATLAS module of SILVACO software has been used as the main tool for the study, many of the simulation results have been authenticated using analytical results of BJT theory.
-A comparative analysis of the three materials has been carried out based on the common figures of merit such as I-V behavior, frequency response, maximum cutoff frequency, breakdown, and minimum noise figure.
-The rest of the paper is organized with device structure in section 2, selection of models in section 3, result and discussion in section 4 and finally conclusion in section 5.
+By comparing with the previous experimental studies, this research has used simulation to understand the detailed physical process and operation of the BJTs [5].
+While ATLAS module of SILVACO software was used as the main tool for the study, most of the simulation results were authenticated using analytical results from BJT theory.
+A comparative analysis of the three materials was carried out based on the common figures of merit such as I-V behavior, frequency response, maximum cutoff frequency, breakdown, and minimum noise figure.
+The rest of the paper is organized with device structure in Section 2, selection of models in Section 3, result and discussion in Section 4, and finally conclusion in Section 5.